MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-view-class.md

 ### Return Value

-A const_reference to the last element in the string_view.
+A `const_reference` to the last element in the `basic_string_view`.

 ### Remarks

-Throws an exception if the string_view is empty.
+Throws an exception if the `basic_string_view` is empty.

-Keep in mind that after a string_view is modified, for example by calling `remove_suffix`, then the element returned by this function is no longer the last element in the underlying data.
+Keep in mind that after a `basic_string_view` is modified, for example by calling `remove_suffix`, then the element returned by this function is no longer the last element in the underlying data.

 ### Example

-A `string_view` that is constructed with a C string literal does not include the terminating null.
+A `string_view` that is constructed with a C string literal doesn't include the terminating null.
 So in the following example, `back` returns `'p'` and not `'\0'`.

 ```cpp
 char c[] = "Help"; // char[5]